How to Self-Host Everything: A 2026 Beginner's Guide

 2. A Domain Name

 You’ll need a domain to point at your server.
 A .dev domain costs about $12/year.
-Use Cloudflare as your registrar — they sell domains at cost with no markup.
+Use Cloudflare as your registrar — they sell at cost with zero markup.

-You’ll need to SSH into your server and run commands.
-If cd, ls, and nano aren’t in your vocabulary yet, spend 30 minutes with a Linux basics tutorial first.
+You’ll need to SSH into your server and run basic commands.
+If cd, ls, and nano aren’t familiar, spend 30 minutes on a Linux basics tutorial first.
+Promise you won’t regret it.

 Step 1: Set Up Your VPS